benlloyd50/Vox_Design_Documents/software_requirements.md

 - Flow of events:
   1. Open calendar and view content
   2. User enters data for event
-- Postconditions: Event is added to calender
+- Postconditions: Event is added to calendar
 - Requirements: None
 - Other requirements: in order to invite users to an event, you must be in a server with them
-- User Interface: Home page screen
+- Interface Requirements: Home page screen

 #### 3.8.2 Remove event
 - Preconditions: Must have an existing event